 It has to be for YOUR target audience!

 If you are struggling to come up with ideas, you can read this list of content upgrade ideas to see if any of them could be tailored to meet your audiences’ needs.
 You might also consider List by Number from Suzy Whitford.
-This course significantly help me figure out the best optins for my audience and how to deliver them to my subscribers.
+This course significantly helped me figure out the best optins for my audience and how to deliver them to my subscribers.

 4 – Create and Connect the Form on Your Blog